WZhaoKe/aegpwb/doc/SolverUserManual.md

     pwbsSaveModel( pwbm )

-This will save the model state to a file called `modelName.mat` where `modelName` is the name of the model.
+This will save the model state to a file called `modelName.mat` where `modelName` is the name of the model given to the initialisation function.
 To load a model from a file use

     [ pwbm ] = pwbsLoadModel( modelName )